EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 EDHOC does not include negotiation of parameters related to the ephemeral key, but it enables Party V to verify that the ECDH curve used in the protocol is the most preferred curve by U which is supported by both U and V.

+EDHOC inherits its security properties from the theoretical SIGMA-I protocol {{SIGMA}}.
+Using the terminology from {{SIGMA}}, EDHOC provides perfect forward secrecy, mutual authentication with aliveness, consistency, peer awareness and identity protection.
+EDHOC with asymmetric authentication offers identity protection of Party U against active attacks and identity protection of Party V against passive attacks.
+The roles should be assigned to protect the most sensitive identity, typically one that is not derivable from routing information in the lower layers.
+Peer awareness is provided to Party V.

 Party U and V must make sure that unprotected data and metadata do not reveal any sensitive information.
 This also applies for encrypted data sent to an unauthenticated party.
 In particular, it applies to UAD_1 and UAD_2 in the asymmetric case, and UAD_1 and KID in the symmetric case.
 The communicating parties may therefore anonymize KID.

 Using the same KID or unprotected application data in several EDHOC sessions allows passive eavesdroppers to correlate the different sessions.
 Another consideration is that the list of supported algorithms may be used to identify the application.